THE ESSENTIAL CHECKING ACCOUNT is a lesson designed to help students:

 (1) Explain what a checking account is used for and why it is important to have one, (2) Understand the ways to deposit and withdraw funds, and describe the consequences of not being in the banking system, (3) Understand various options for payment (cash, check, debit, person...

-CLASSIC CHECKING SKILLS is a lesson designed to help students: (1) Conduct various banking activities, such as write a check, use an ATM, make a purchase with a debit card, make a deposit, and pay bills, (2) Learn how to complete a check register and why it’s important for understanding their cash flows, (3) Understand how to balance and reconci...
+1.3 - CLASSIC CHECKING SKILLS helps students: (1) Conduct various banking activities, such as write a check, use an ATM, make a purchase with a debit card, make a deposit, and pay bills, (2) Learn how to complete a check register, (3) Understand how to balance and reconcile their checkbook and how doing so helps protect their money.

-ONLINE & MOBILE BANKING is a lesson designed to help students: (1) Appreciate the range of services available to help manage their bank account, (2) Explain direct deposit, how they sign up for it, and why it could be beneficial, (3) Learn how to use online bill pay, (4) Understand the pros and cons of digital wallet payments, such as Apple and ...
+1.4 - ONLINE & MOBILE BANKING helps students: (1) Appreciate range of services available to help manage their bank account, (2) Explain direct deposit, (3) Learn how to use online bill pay, (4) Understand pros and cons of digital wallet payments, such as Apple and Google Pay, (5) Identify ways to protect account when using online & mobile banking.

-SELECT A CHECKING ACCOUNT is a lesson designed to help students: (1) Compare and contrast banks and credit unions, (2) Consider the features, fees, and requirements of checking accounts at various banks and choose between options, (3) Understand the perks and requirements of student checking accounts, (4) Conduct online research to select an acc...
+1.5 - SELECT A CHECKING ACCOUNT helps students: (1) Compare/contrast banks and credit unions, (2) Consider features, fees, and requirements of checking accounts, (3) Understand perks and requirements of student checking accounts, (4) Conduct online research to select an account, (5) Enumerate required paperwork to open an account.

 CALCULATE: COMPLETING A 1040EZ is an activity designed to help students: Complete a 1040EZ form for individuals with a variety of backgrounds and personal situations (dependent vs. independent, part-time vs. full-time, etc.)

-CASE STUDIES FROM NGPF are a free collection of real-life situations that allow students to apply their knowledge, evaluate different courses of action, making decisions in ambiguous situations, and develop communication skills in group and whole class settings.
+CASE STUDIES FROM NEXT GEN PERSONAL FINANCE (NGPF) is a collection of real-life situations for students to apply knowledge, evaluate courses of action, make decisions in ambiguous situations, and develop communication skills in group and class settings.
 Teacher and student support guides are also provided.

 CHECKING UNIT PLAN highlights NGPF's Checking Unit for teachers to use as a reference to plan their class.
 It includes the lesson title, learning objectives, the types of resources used, and the approximate time to teach.
 NGPF offers a full curriculum, individual lessons, and hundreds of projects, activities, case studies, and interactives for...